-Both the low- and high-stages each have a high/low pressure switch (14A, 14B respectively) which turns off the entire refrigeration system in the event of an out of limit condition.
-The high-stage compressor has a crankcase heater (CC1 or 8) to prevent refrigerant from condensing in the oil when the compressor is off.
+Both the low- and high-stages each have a high pressure switch (8A, 8B respectively) which turns off the entire refrigeration system in the event of an out of limit condition.

-The F4 Controller cycles the low-stage liquid-line solenoid valve (SV1 or 18/19A) on/off through cool relay CR1 to control the chamber temperature.
-When SV1 is on, liquid refrigerant flows through the capillary tubes and evaporator to cool the chamber.
+The F4 Controller cycles the low-stage liquid-line solenoid valve (SV1 or 18/19A) on/off through cool control relay CR2 to control the chamber temperature.
+When SV1 is on, liquid refrigerant flows through the capillary tube and evaporator to cool the chamber.
 When SV1 is off, the flow stops.
-The hot gas regulator is adjusted to keep the suction pressure at 5 PSIG when SV1 is off.
+The hot gas regulator (9A) is adjusted to keep the suction pressure at 5 PSIG when SV1 is off.
 This is also called "bypass mode".
 Pilot Light PL2 provides an indication on the front panel when the F4 Controller is turning SV1 is on.